 Do you want to fill up on vitamin C?
 Your plate should contain a fair amount of the following foods:

 - citrus (oranges, lemons, grapefruit, etc.)

 - Brussels sprouts

-Because it is heat sensitive, cooking destroys 30 to 50% of vitamin C in foods.
-Therefore, it is preferable to eat raw fruits and vegetables if you want to maximize your vitamin C intake.
+Cooking destroys 30 to 50% of vitamin C because it is very sensitive to heat.
+Therefore, it is preferable to eat fruits and vegetables raw, if you want to maximize your vitamin C intake.

 The recommended nutritional intake for an adult is 90 mg a day for a man, and 75 mg a day for a woman.
-Smokers or individuals who use a nicotine substitute need an additional 35 mg a day.
-If you think your diet is inadequate, there are vitamin C supplements available.
-Speak to your pharmacist, who will be able to give you advice on the formulations available according to your age and your needs.
+Smokers or those using a nicotine substitute need an additional 35 mg a day.
+If you think your diet is insufficient, vitamin C supplements are available on the market.
+Speak to your pharmacist, who will be able to give you advice on the formulations available according to your age and needs.